 Rosalinda Randall is a nationally recognized etiquette expert, author of two books, and media source.
 She has been quoted in world-wide publications and serves as an expert source for radio and television.

 Rosalinda believes that in most cases we can direct a conversation for a more agreeable outcome.
 Sometimes, it takes an adjustment in our attitude, a little strategy, and purpose.

-For over fifteen years, Rosalinda has been addressing workplace dilemmas, helping individuals and coworkers improve their professional presence, as well as their relationships.
+For over twenty years, Rosalinda has been addressing workplace and social dilemmas, helping individuals and coworkers improve their professional presence, as well as their relationships.
 She offers different perspectives, simple techniques, and options that can be implemented immediately.

 Rosalinda has provided training, virtually and in-person to a wide-range of individuals.
 From formerly incarcerated women, college students, non-profit organizations to tech-employees.